Tachyon-Sonics/ChaosCastle/README.md

 While the game was converted from Modula-2 to Java, and the non-portable code was rewritten in Java; the "portable" part of the code is still 99% the same as the old Amiga and Macintosh versions.

 I just changed a few things that went on my nerves while playing and testing.
 All these small changes were done directly in the Modula-2 code, which was then converted again to Java.
 If you know about the original Amiga or Macintosh version you may hence notice a few differences.
-See **changelog** at the end of this file for more.
+See **[changelog](#changelog)** at the end of this file for more.

-BTW if you saved games with the original Amiga or Macintosh version, you should be able to load them in this Java version.
+BTW if you saved games with the original Amiga or Macintosh version, you should be able to load them in this Java version (provided that you can transfer the files).
 The format is compatible!

 ## Future works